 Bring a notepad and pen if you like to take notes.
 Workshop handouts will be emailed to participants a couple of days ahead of the session but they won’t cover everything in the workshop.

 Maybe have some easy snacks on hand and something to drink too.

-I thought it was run very well, and have used that as the model for how to make my own sessions ‘trauma-friendly’, with a lot more attention and detail paid to ensuring the space I set is as safe as it can be.
+I thought it was run very well, and have used it as the model for how to make my own sessions ‘trauma-friendly’.

 I think this training is a must for ANYONE who runs workshops, classes, and experiential learning sessions.”